-A system image, or also known as a "golden image", is a template of a system configuration that can then be deployed to multiple systems.
-A system administrator prepackages the image with the operating system and applicable software, which would then be used to deploy to endpoint computers so each computer shares the same setup and configuration.
+A system image, or also known as a "Golden Image", is a template of a system configuration that can then be deployed to multiple systems.
+A system administrator prepackages the image with the operating system and applicable software which would then be used to deploy to endpoint computers so each computer shares the same setup and configuration.
 Larger Enterprise environments commonly use system images to configure computers to a pristine, working state.

 In some cases, Symantec Endpoint Encryption can also be included as part of the system image as an installed application so that installation is not necessary later.
 You can provision Symantec Endpoint Encryption Drive Encryption and Removable Media Encryption on system images, which are then managed by Symantec Endpoint Encryption Management Server.
-Starting in version 11.0.0 MP2, Endpoint Encryption has the ability to be included into a system image, or Global Image when installed properly.

 Before you provision Drive Encryption and Removable Media Encryption on a system image, be aware of the following considerations:

 Command line for preparing Symantec Endpoint Encryption agent in a mass deployable image:

 When you install Symantec Endpoint Encryption products on a system image, you must use a specific command line parameter.
 This command line parameter instructs the installer to install into a system image environment and to use specific settings.